Most Expensive Rent Prices in United States 2026

 Most Expensive Rent in US

 Many renters complain that the price of rent is often too high; but where is really it the highest in the United States?
-Here we take a detailed look into the most expensive rent prices within the United States residential rental market, spotlighting various states and key metropolitan areas that stand out in terms of high rental costs.
+Here we take a detailed look into the actual rental real estate data behind the most expensive rent prices within the United States residential rental market, spotlighting various states and key metropolitan areas that stand out in terms of high rental costs.

 Most Expensive State Rent